Medical education: Medical education systems by country

-At present, in the United Kingdom, a typical medicine course at university is five years, or four years if the student already holds a degree.
+In the United Kingdom, a typical medicine course at university is five years, or four years if the student already holds a degree.
 Among some institutions and for some students, it may be six years (including the selection of an intercalated BSc—taking one year—at some point after the pre-clinical studies).
 All programs culminate in the Bachelor of Medicine and Surgery degree (abbreviated MBChB, MBBS, MBBCh, BM, etc.).
 This is followed by two clinical foundation years afterward, namely F1 and F2, similar to internship training.
 Students register with the UK General Medical Council at the end of F1.
 At the end of F2, they may pursue further years of study.
 The system in Australia is very similar, with registration by the Australian Medical Council (AMC).

-In the US and Canada, a potential medical student must first complete an undergraduate degree in any subject before applying to a graduate medical school to pursue an (M.D. or D.O.) program.
+In the U.S. and Canada, a potential medical student must first complete an undergraduate degree in any subject before applying to a graduate medical school to pursue an (M.D. or D.O.) program.
 U.S. medical schools are almost all four-year programs.
 Some students opt for the research-focused M.D./Ph.D. dual degree program, which is usually completed in 7–10 years.
 There are certain courses that are pre-requisite for being accepted to medical school, such as general chemistry, organic chemistry, physics, mathematics, biology, English, labwork, etc. The specific requirements vary by school.

 In Australia, there are two pathways to a medical degree.
 Students can choose to take a five- or six-year undergraduate medical degree Bachelor of Medicine/Bachelor of Surgery (MBBS or BMed) as a first tertiary degree directly after secondary school graduation, or first complete a bachelor's degree (in general three years, usually in the medical sciences) and then apply for a four-year graduate entry Bachelor of Medicine/Bachelor of Surgery (MBBS) program.